 “ Why horseracing?
 Well, because chasing foxes and servants could only keep a man entertained for so long. ”

-Twice voted Horserace Writer of the Year, David Ashforth has reported on the races from around the world but somehow always ends up at a Brighton Racecourse.
+Twice voted Horserace Writer of the Year, David Ashforth has reported on races from around the world but somehow always seems to end up at Brighton Racecourse.